JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

 * Time flies; the longer you push something off, the time it will take to complete will grow exponentially.
 * Your tribe is your vibe.
 Growing a tribe is never bad but don't neglect your inner circle.
 * Work on what you love and the money will come.
 Actually, if you really love it, the money won't matter as much anyways.
+  + Also balance career with life; maximize compensation while minimizing time and stress for work.
 * Nothing's guaranteed in life and no one deserves anything, no matter how unfair things seem.
 * Create your own luck; take lots of thoughtful shots over time, and keep working to improve.
 * You can't do everything yourself; 10x'ers can be multipliers when they inspire and mentor others.